meker12/commerce-channels.en/help/amazon-sales-channel/learning-preparation.md

 # Learning and Preparation

-The _Learning and Preparation_ view shows the list of pre-setup tasks that are recommended prior to integrating your Amazon stores.
+The _Learning and Preparation_ view shows the list of pre-setup tasks that are recommended before integrating your Amazon stores.
 It also provides links to learning materials, such as:

 - This [user guide](./overview.md)
 - Video tutorials